How to make a plan: step by step for everything from one day to all life

 Summing Up

-While ideas or goals are mostly emotional concepts that emerge from the depth of our personalities, the skill of planning totally depends on our determination to finish what we’ve started.
+While intents or goals are mostly emotional concepts that emerge from the depth of our personalities, the skill of planning totally depends on our determination to finish what we've started.
 The best thing is that you can learn how to do it correctly.

 Planning may seem unnecessary, time-consuming, exceeding, etc., at first, while in practice, a plan is your Ariadne’s Thread from a labyrinth of hard decisions, blockers, obstacles, indecisiveness, procrastination, and laziness.